dev-uzair/alraheem-motors/README.md

 <br>

 ## About the App
-  - This Web App is created for specific use cases of al-raheem motors
-  - The main functions that app includes are -
+  - The main features in this application are :-
     1. Responsive Home Page Design
-    2. Store Customer Information and generate the printable security form
+    2. Store Customer Information and Generate/Print PDF Form
-    3. Search for old customers
+    3. Search by CNIC No. or Name of the Customer
+    4. Don't Need to Put All information of a customer everytime

+  - What I Learn from this Application :-
+    1. How to use React with Firebase
+    2. How Context-API Works

 ## In action👀
 <br>